Scott Anderson (baseball): Professional career

 On December 19, 1988, Anderson was traded to the Montreal Expos for Mike Berger, a minor league catcher.
 During the 1989 season, he played for the Indianapolis Indians, Montreal's AAA club.
 In 29 games (19 starts), he put up a 7–8 record with an ERA of 3.17.
 He spent most of 1990 with the Indians as well, pitching in 27 games, earning 12 wins, 10 losses, and an ERA of 3.31 A book, The 26th Man: One Minor League Pitcher's Pursuit of a Dream, chronicling the Indians season and the journey of its co-author, pitcher Steve Fireovid, was published in 1991 and features Anderson prominently.
 He did play four games for the Expos during the 1990 Montreal Expos season, pitching 18 innings and striking out 16.
 On November 1, 1990, Anderson was released from the Expos.
 From 1991 to 1992, he played for the Chunichi Dragons of Japan's Central League.

 He returned to the United States and played in the Florida Marlins and Milwaukee Brewers farm systems.
 Anderson pitched his last Major League game for the Kansas City Royals on August 26, 1995.
 He pitched three innings of relief for Kevin Appier, allowing three hits and no runs in a 10–3 loss against the Texas Rangers, his former team.

+Anderson played for the Philadelphia Phillies and retired in 2001.

+Coaching career

+After retiring, Anderson became a pitching coach for the Australian national team.
+Later he became an instructor at Winning Inning in Clearwater Beach, Florida.